-Sir Fitzroy Maclean was a Scottish diplomat in Stalin's Soviet Union in the 1930s, a longtime Conservative Member of Parliament, Parliamentary Undersecretary of State for War in the 1950s, a traveler and the author of a score of books, including Eastern Approaches, in which he recounted three extraordinary series of adventures: travelling, often incognito, in Soviet Central Asia where foreigners were not allowed at that time; fighting in the Western Desert campaign, where he specialised in commando raids behind enemy lines; and living rough with Josip Broz Tito and his Yugoslav Partisans while commanding the Maclean Mission there.
+was a Scottish diplomat in Stalin's Soviet Union in the 1930s, a longtime Conservative Member of Parliament, Parliamentary Undersecretary of State for War in the 1950s, a traveler and the author of a score of books, including Eastern Approaches, in which he recounted three extraordinary series of adventures: travelling, often incognito, in Soviet Central Asia where foreigners were not allowed at that time; fighting in the Western Desert campaign, where he specialised in commando raids behind enemy lines; and living rough with Josip Broz Tito and his Yugoslav Partisans while commanding the Maclean Mission there.

-Honoré de Balzac Sbohem a jiné prózy
+Honoré de Balzac Sbohem a jiné prózy(Farewell and Other Stories)

-Balzac is often remembered as the author who, despite his romantic beginnings, embraced realism and critically portrayed the life and morals of French society in the first half of the 19th century.
-Farewell and Other Stories includes eight of his finest novellas and short stories on a wide range of topics and fully demonstrates the mastery of suspense and revelation that were the hallmarks of Balzac's genius.
-This collection aims to present Balzac not as a critic of society and human vices, but as a writer of many different genres and topics.
-He explored military themes in his novella Farewell - in extremely impressive, almost apocalyptic scenes, he depicts the catastrophe of the demoralised French army on the banks of the Berezina River during their retreat from Russia in November 1812; in another part of the novel, he portrays a woman who has gone mad as a result of the hardships of war.
-In the novella The Secrets of the Princess de Cadignan, an experienced, even sophisticated woman from high society who has seen a lot and squandered more than her fortune, flirts and manipulates a young, shy writer who, blinded by love, sees her as a saint, a pure and noble soul, a suffering victim of her surroundings.
-Here Balzac unfolds, as only he can, the dynamics of their relationship.
+Balzac is remembered as the author who embraced realism and critically portrayed the life and morals of French society in the early 19th century.
+The collection includes eight of his finest short stories on a range of topics and fully demonstrates the mastery of suspense and revelation, the hallmarks of Balzac's genius.
+It aims to present Balzac not as a critic of society and human vices, but as a writer of many genres and topics.
+He explored military themes in his novella Farewell - in extremely impressive, almost apocalyptic scenes, he depicts the catastrophe of the demoralised French army during their retreat from Russia in November 1812.
+In the novella The Secrets of the Princess de Cadignan an experienced socialite manipulates a young, shy writer.
 Fantasy, religious mysticism and crime are the themes of The Reconciled Melmoth.
-Whether the novella ultimately results in a moral lesson, esotericism, or mere farce is for the reader to judge.
-The Masked Lover is written in a seemingly naive and romantic style.
-However, the author addresses the modern topic of radical female emancipation and independence - from her husband and the father of her child.
+In The Masked Lover is written the author addresses the modern topic of radical female emancipation.
 The Red Inn is a representative of the crime genre.
-Balzac unravels the circumstances of a brutal murder of a German merchant and deals with the problem of conscience and moral complicity.
-The three shorter stories - Passion in the Desert, The Atheist's Mass and Episode from the Terror - are examples of Balzac's brilliant use of detail when treating specific topics. hardcover; 328 pages; 398 CZK; June 2022 978-80-88411-07-9
+Here Balzac deals with the problem of conscience and moral complicity.
+The three shorter stories - Passion in the Desert, The Atheist's Mass and Episode from the Terror - are examples of Balzac's brilliant use of detail when treating specific topics.